 Interest income is recognised using the effective interest rate of the instrument.
-Changes in the fair value on the GAT unit fund is recognised in the Statement of Changes in Net Assets.
+Changes in the fair value of GAT unit funds are recognised in the Statement of Changes in Net Assets.
 Interest income on assets, designated at fair value through profit or loss, is accrued at balance date.
 Dividend income is recognised in the Statement of Changes in Net Assets on the ex dividend date.